Managed Kubernetes has launched! Learn more in the announcement blog.

 Any other services open to the public network should be paid close attention to.
 Make sure you know what services you have running and how secure their connection methods are.
 Disable any services you know you don’t need.

 Linux systems are generally less likely to be infected by malicious software as open-source scrutiny and diverse end-user configurations make finding and exploiting vulnerabilities difficult.
-Your primary defence should be preventative effort to stop unauthorized access, but it can’t be your only security measure.
-While you might not think anything on your system is out of the ordinary, harmful program could be running unnoticed for a long time before causing alarming traffic or system damage.
+Your primary defence should be a preventative effort to stop unauthorized access, but it can’t be your only security measure.
+While you might not think anything on your system is out of the ordinary, a harmful program could be running unnoticed for a long time before causing alarming traffic or system damage.
 Therefore it’s important that you scan your cloud server for malware regularly, just to make sure it hasn’t been infected.

 Aside from the variety of malware, another type of malicious software to look out for are rootkits, which are a collection of programs designed to gain access to a computer or parts of its OS that are usually restricted while at the same time hiding their presence.
-The rootkits are often used by an attacker after gaining root access on their target system.
+The rootkits are often used by an attacker after gaining root access to their target system.
 Even though rootkits try to mask their existence there are tools made specifically for detecting known rootkit variants.

-Checking your system with malware scanners and the likes are still mostly scheduled tasks performed every now and then.
+Checking your system with malware scanners and the like are still mostly scheduled tasks performed every now and then.
 This gives any malware time between scans to go about their business unnoticed possibly even for an extended period of time.
 The solution for the downtime between malware sweeps is to set up an intrusion detection system (IDS), that constantly keeps an eye on your cloud server and its network traffic.

-Snort is a popular choice for network-based intrusion detection system (NIDS), it’s open-source, actively developed, and lightweight enough to be installed on even the smallest of cloud servers.
+Snort is a popular choice for network-based intrusion detection systems (NIDS), it’s open-source, actively developed, and lightweight enough to be installed on even the smallest of cloud servers.
 Check out our guides for installing Snort on CentOS, Debian or Ubuntu.

 The other type of intrusion detection system is host-based (HIDS), which analyses system behaviour and configuration status to detect potential security breaches, compromises, modifications to critical system files, common rootkits, and malicious processes.

 OSSEC is a good example of an open-source HIDS that performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.
 OSSEC is available for most operating systems including most common Linux distributions.
-It’s intended to be configured to on server-client basis, where very light clients are installed on the critical systems, that then send their reports to the OSSEC server for analysis.
+It’s intended to be configured on a server-client basis, where very light clients are installed on the critical systems, that then send their reports to the OSSEC server for analysis.
 This is ideal for users with multiple cloud servers for centralized security monitoring.